 Drew Freedman, owner and founder of The Boston Bodyworker is a graduate of the University of South Florida Sports Medicine Program and The Sun Coast School of Massage Therapy.
 He is Nationally Certified in Therapeutic Massage and Bodywork as well as an Approved provider for Continuing Education through the National Certification Board of Massage Therapy and Bodywork.
 On top of Drew’s daily commitments to The Boston Bodyworker, he also presents at various workshops and conferences on topics ranging from business to bodywork.
 He is fortunate to have shared the classroom as an instructor with some of the the industry’s most sought after and respected educators, like Whitney Lowe, founder of the Academy of Clinical Massage, Rick Garbowski, owner of Georgia Massage School and Erik Dalton, PhD, founder of the Freedom From Pain Institute.
 He has helped educate, mentor and coach therapists of various disciplines, the importance of informed bodywork, biomechanics, orthopedic assessment, evaluation skills, as well as the ability to apply sound clinical reasoning strategies to their practices.
 Drew's approach and dedication to honing and promoting his passion for massage therapy has earned him national acclaim in various massage publications as well as the respect from his peers around the world

-Drew’s 20 plus years of experience have allowed him to work at both the professional and collegiate level of competitive athletics.
+Over the course of his career, Drew been grateful to work at both the professional and collegiate levels of competitive athletics.
 During his eight and a half years in Florida, Drew served as Head Trainer for the women’s volleyball team and the Assistant Trainer for the men’s basketball team at the University of South Florida.
 He has worked with a variety of athletes including the New Jersey Nets, the Tampa Bay Mutiny, the Canadian National Softball team and the U.S. Olympic Volleyball team.